vdmit11/contextvars-registry/README.rst

 The `contextvars`_ is a powerful module, but its API seems too low-level.

-So this ``contextvars_registry`` package provides some higher-level additions on top of the standard API, like, for example, organizing `ContextVar`_ objects into registry classes, with nice ``@property``-like access:
+So this ``contextvars_registry`` package provides some higher-level additions on top of the standard API, like, for example, grouping `ContextVar`_ objects in a registry class, with nice ``@property``-like access:

 .. code:: python